alextjanse/MonaLSa/README.md

 # MonaLSa
- Local search learns how to paint the Mona Lisa
+ Local search learns how to paint the Mona Lisa.